Menu Top

 Solution:

-Therefore, the radius OP is perpendicular to the tangent AP at the point of contact P.
+The radius of a circle is perpendicular to the tangent at the point of contact.

 $OA^2 = OP^2 + AP^2$